Reasons for rejection

 Mandatory and permitted equipment

-4. A vehicle of class LE is not fitted with one dipped-beam headlamp.
+1. A motorcycle is not fitted with one dipped-beam headlamp.

-5. A vehicle of class LE is fitted with more than:
+2. A motorcycle is fitted with more than:

 a) two dipped-beam headlamps, or